 - If you are using another citation style, please see our "Citation Guides" page for guidance.

 - Unsure how to cite?
-Watch the video tutorial: "How do I cite my sources?"
+Check out the Library Research Skill Tutorial "How do I get my citations / references / bibliography right?"